commenthol/asyncc/README.md

 Asynchronous patterns, no dependencies, no bloat, more isn't needed.

 Runs in the browser and on node.
+Minimized `dist/asyncc.min.js` is 3076 bytes.

 The modules provided are not compatible with [async][] syntax.